Govt-ordered review calls to scrap Resource Management Act

 - Pattrick Smellie: Resource Management Act reform - call it a space programme - NZ Herald

-The focus of the Natural and Built Environments Act would be on enhancing the quality of the environment, and recognise Te Mana o te Taiao, or the importance of maintaining the health of natural resources.

-Under that act, regional councils and territorial authorities would be required to work together to produce one combined regulatory plan for each region.
+Under the Natural and Built Environments Act, councils would be required to work together to produce one combined regulatory plan for each region.

-The new legislation would also include a requirement to establish environmental limits or minimum environmental standards for certain resources, like air, water, soil, biodiversity.

-"Subject to compliance with environmental limits and binding targets, conflicts between outcomes would be reconciled through national direction and regional plans."

-Under that new act, more than 100 RMA policy statements and plans would be consolidated into 14 combined plans.
+It would require environmental bottom lines for certain resources like air, water, soil, biodiversity, and consolidate more than 100 RMA policy statements and plans into 14 combined plans.

-Higher-level content for these plans would already be determined through national direction and regional spatial strategies, and the structure and format "prescribed through national planning standards", the review report stated.

 The proposed Strategic Planning Act, meanwhile, would see long-term spatial strategies developed and agreed by central government, councils and mana whenua, with objectives and policies consistent with the purposes of the Natural and Built Environments Act and other laws.